0xPolygon/pbft-consensus/README.md

-# Istambul BFT consensus
+# Practical-BFT consensus

 ## Tracing

-Each span will represent a height/sequence.
+You can use OpenTracing to trace the execution of the protocol.
+Each trace span represents a height/sequence.

-## Fuzzing
+## E2E

+This repo includes integration tests under [/e2e](./e2e)